 Today, I will review the formula that makes positive reinforcement work.

 1. Growing a Healthy Habit is Different Than Maintaining a Healthy Habit

 This distinction is critical in our discussion of positive reinforcement.
 When building new habits, or patterns of behavior, we must understand that the building phase requires more effort and attention.
 Once a habit is developing however, we can begin to pull back to a more natural pattern of reinforcement.

 2. To Build New Habits, Obsess On Catching Every Moment Approximating the New Habit

 When building a new habit or encouraging behavior you would WANT to become a habit, the formula is simple: Catch every instance of the new behavior that you can.
 Not just a compliment here or there, or a ‘nice job’ type of comment.
 This won’t be enough for most kids.

 Instead, obsess on catching EVERY moment you can, which looks like the habit you want to grow!
 What do I mean by OBSESS?
 I mean that you do constantly look for these moments which approximate the new habit, and you notice them.
 Over and over again. . . you keep noticing them!

 3. Catch Each Moment NOT with Praise, But With Your Subtle Attention!

 This is critical.
-I am not suggesting that you complement your child 20 times an hour.
+I am not suggesting that you compliment your child 20 times an hour.
 That’s not it.